 The fact of the matter is, you’ll always get the customers you’re willing to accept.
 Well, maybe now is the time to raise your standards, and get some better customers!

 Who is your ideal customer?

-If you’re just starting out or trying hard to grow your business, you may think that any paying customer is a customer worth having, but I’d argue that some customers are more trouble than they’re worth.
+If you’re just starting out or trying hard to grow your business, you may think that any paying customer is a customer worth having.
+I’d argue that some customers are more trouble than they’re worth.
 There are some who actually cost you money every time you deal with them.

-The 80:20 rule (also called the Pareto Principle) states that 80% of your business comes from 20% percent of your customers, which also means that 80% of your grief will generally come from just 20% of your customers.
+The 80:20 rule (also called the Pareto Principle) states that 80% of your business comes from 20% percent of your customers.
+This also means that 80% of your grief will generally come from just 20% of your customers.
 So what can you do to stack the odds in your favour?

 Well, the first thing I would recommend is that you have a think about what makes a great customer, from your perspective, then make a list of those qualities.
 This may include factors like:

 - not quibbling about price;

 - willingness to refer other businesses to us;